k-rns/workshop_data_reuse/_episodes/04_dataset_directly.md

 ---
-title: "From the ERDDAP data server to your Python environment"
+title: "Online data to your Python environment"
 teaching: 20
 exercises: 30
 questions: